emacs-mirror/emacs/mps/manual/source/glossary/r.rst

         .. relevance::

-            The set of registers is always accessible by the :term:`mutator` and so forms a :term:`root`.
+            In some programs (for example, those compiled by typical :lang:`C` or :lang:`C++` compilers), a subset of the registers is always accessible by the :term:`mutator` and so forms a :term:`root`.

         .. mps::

-            Writing the :term:`scan method` for the root containing the registers is hard to write (it depends on the operating system, the processor architecture, and in some cases the compiler), so the MPS provides the function :c:func:`mps_stack_scan_ambig`.
+            The :term:`scan method` for the root containing the registers is hard to write (it depends on the operating system, the processor architecture, and in some cases the compiler), so the MPS provides (on its supported platforms) the function :c:func:`mps_stack_scan_ambig`.

     register set partitioning